-Although most surveys only attract a 60 percent response rate, 85 per cent of invited Royal Caribbean International employees took part in the initial survey, demonstrating a very strong commitment to, and interest in, having their views heard in this way.
-Indeed, this is something that has been built on over the past four years of surveys.
+Getfeedback produced a survey to achieve this and employees were invited to complete it over just three days.
+Although most surveys only attract a 60 per cent response rate, an astonishing 85 per cent of Royal Caribbean employees took part, demonstrating very strong commitment and interest in having their views heard in this way.